tsshadow/scrobbler/README.md

 If `listenbrainz_user` and `listenbrainz_token` are set in `/api/v1/config` you may omit them in the payload.
 Imports are idempotent;
 re-running the command skips previously stored listens.

+To wipe the listen history and start a fresh import, call `DELETE /api/v1/listens`.
+Exporting data back to ListenBrainz is not supported yet.

 ### Verifying ListenBrainz genres